 India and Portugal resumed diplomatic relations on Tuesday (31 December) after a break of 20 years.

-India and Portugal resumed diplomatic relations on Tuesday (31 December) after a break of 20 years.
+Background: India and Portugal resumed diplomatic relations on Tuesday (31 December) after a break of 20 years.
 The re-establishment on official links between the two nations was formally agreed when Dr Mario Soares, the visiting Portuguese Foreign Minister, and India's Minister of External Affairs, Dr Y.B.
 Chavan, signed a new treaty of friendship.

 The estrangement between India and Portugal had dragged on for two decades and had its roots in disagreements about Indian rights in the former Portuguese colonies of Goa, Daman and Diu.